Not already a member?

 Just a quick pint, then I'm off left this review about The Barn

 A slightly curious-looking building - the tile-hanging at first-floor level provides a old fashioned appearance from a distance, but much else looks rather newer when you get closer.
-The furniture and decor of the main room is a mixture of traditional and modern, as in the side conservatory located down a couple of steps.
+The furniture and decor of the main room is a mixture of traditional and modern, as in the side conservatory located down a couple of steps, and one welcome feature is a mobile 'phone charge locker.
 Perhaps its best feature is the large patio beer garden, part of which faces south and provides an unusual view of the railway station.
 The restaurant is located at first-floor area above the bar.
-Two of three handpumps in operation on this visit, offering the regular Harveys and Late Red (£3.70 and on good form).
+Two of three handpumps in operation on this visit, Two of three handpumps in use on this visit, offering the regular Harvey's (£3.80) plus Spitfire Gold (plus a reversed clip noted for the regular Spitfire).

 - rating: 7